 For cheer teams, up to 2:15 (135 seconds) of the total routine may be performed to music.
 There is no restriction as to the proportion of the music section(s) used in relation to the cheer only section(s).
 Penalties will be deducted from the final averaged score for going over the 2:15 total music time limit.
-Penalties will be assessed as follows: 1 - 10 seconds over = one-point penalty; 11 - 20 seconds over = two-point penalty, etc.
+Penalties will be assessed as follows: 1-5 seconds over = 1 point penalty; 6 or more seconds over = 2-point penalty.